-National Glaucoma Awareness Month, observed in January, is a time to increase awareness of glaucoma, promote the need for a cure, and spur advocacy on behalf of those suffering with the emotional, financial and physical burdern of glaucoma.
+National Glaucoma Awareness Month, observed in January and sponsored by the National Eye Institute Information Office, is a time to increase awareness of glaucoma, promote the need for a cure, and spur advocacy on behalf of those suffering with the emotional, financial and physical burdern of glaucoma.

 There is no cure for glaucoma — yet.
 However, medication or surgery can slow or prevent further vision loss after diagnosis.
 The appropriate treatment depends upon the type of glaucoma a person has, among other factors.
 Early detection is vital to stopping the progression of the disease.